yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the popup window, Name and Based on are highlighted along with the Create branch button.](images/stepbystep/media/image107.png "Create a branch popup")

-4. Click "Create branch".
+4. Select "Create branch".

 ### Task 2: Make a code change to the feature branch

-1. Click on the name of the newly created branch.
+1. Choose the name of the newly created branch.
 This will present the "Files" window showing all the files in the repository.

     ![On the screen, the new-heading branch is highlighted.](images/stepbystep/media/image108.png "Branches window")

 2. Next, you'll make a change to a page in the web application inside the web browser.

-3. Click on the "ClientApp" folder.
+3. Select the "ClientApp" folder.

-4. Then, click on the "src" folder.
+4. Then, choose the "src" folder.

-5. Then, click on the "app" folder.
+5. Then, the "app" folder.

-6. Then, click on the "home" folder.
+6. Then, the "home" folder.

-7. Locate and click on the "home.component.html" file.
+7. Locate and select the "home.component.html" file.
 It will display the contents of the file.

-8. Click on the "Edit" button on the top right of the screen to begin editing the page.
+8. Select the "Edit" button on the top right of the screen to begin editing the page.

     ![On the screen, Edit is highlighted.](images/stepbystep/media/image109.png "Files window")